Top 10 Bad Women

-Herod Antipas had clapped John into prison because he was outspoken about the marriage between Antipas and Herodias – it violated Mosaic law which forbad marriage to the wife of one’s brother.
+Herod Antipas had clapped John into prison because he criticised the marriage between Antipas and Herodias – it flouted Mosaic law which forbad marriage to the wife of one’s brother.
 Herodias had previously been married to Antipas’ half brother Philip.

 The political situation in 1st century Palestine was delicate, and Antipas and Herodias simply could not afford to have a holy man/trouble-maker roaming around the country criticizing the royal family.
 They knew they had to act – but they could not do so openly.

 The best they could do was to clap John into prison and leave him there, which they did.
 Unfortunately this did not solve the problem and the royal family, particularly Herodias who faced being divorced if John kept on ranting, looked for another solution.